Overlooking Eyre Square in Galway City Centre. Next to the train and coach stations.

 Known far and wide as the city of tribes, Galway City is the thriving hub for culture and tourism in the west of Ireland.
 With beautiful beaches along its coasts and a buzzing social atmosphere both day and night, the city is a pleasure to explore.
 The fashionably cobbled streets are filled with colourful shops and boutiques offering the high standard of retail therapy we all need from time to time.
 Known also for for the many festivals it plays host to throughout the year, including the Galway Arts Festival and the Galway Food Festival, the city of Galway is undoubtedly a hot spot for tourism in Ireland.

-In the Heart of Galway City, standing proudly over Eyre Square, is the majestic Hotel Meyrick.
-Formerly known as the Great Southern Hotel, Hotel Meyrick has served over 6 million guests since it first opened it’s doors back in 1852.
+In the Heart of Galway City, standing proudly over Eyre Square, is the majestic Hardiman.
+Formerly known as the Hotel Meyrick, it has served more than 6 million guests since it first opened it’s doors back in 1852.
 It was designed by the renowned architect, John Skipton Mulvany, to be an iconic structure that would proudly welcome visitors from far and wide with its impressive design and the high level of grandeur it would provide its guests.
-Mr. Mulvany’s vision continues to thrive today as the staff of the Hotel Meyrick continue to live up to and indeed exceed the quality of hospitallity he sought to provide.
+Mr. Mulvany’s vision continues to thrive today.

-Come dinner time, there’s no need to venture out in search of food.
-The Oyster Grill Restaurant is superb, with a focus on gourmet dining using only the finest seasonal ingredients to provide its diners with an extremely high standard of cuisine in a warm and welcoming environment.
-Or, if it’s just a drink you’re after, head over to their Oyster Bar for a cocktail or a pint with views of Eyre Square in this handsome Victorian style venue.
+Come dinner time, there’s no need to venture out in search of food, with their Gaslight Brasserie serving up superb fare, using only the finest seasonal ingredients, or if it’s just a drink you’re after, head over to their Oyster Bar for a cocktail or a pint with views of Eyre Square in this handsome Victorian style venue.